UMN-LATIS/work_with_latis/jobs.markdown

 ## How to apply ##

 To apply for the job, you’ll need to use the University job application system.
-It’s not the most user-friendly process, so please check the [Using the Job Application System](http://humanresources.umn.edu/find-job/using-employment-system) page or get in touch if you run into problems.
+It’s not the most user-friendly process, so please check the [Using the Job Application System](http://humanresources.umn.edu/find-job/using-employment-system) page or <a href="mailto:mcfa0086@umn.edu">get in touch</a> if you run into problems.
 You’ll need a resume and a cover letter, along with references.

 The cover letter is a chance for you to tell us about your background, and how your experiences would make the College of Liberal Arts a good home for you.